lisanet/fx-upscale/README.md

 ## Using B-frames
 If you are using B-frames for your encodings, you might encounter issues with forward skipping in mpv-based players, e.g. IINA.
 You can fix this in three ways:

-1. not using B-frames at all (the worst option :smiley: )
+1. not using B-frames at all (the worst option)
 2. remuxing the upscaled video using ffmpeg

 ```